adam-p/yesterday-i-learned/random.md

 ![Monkey Tacos (xkcd)](https://imgs.xkcd.com/comics/im_so_random.png)

+1. The [ISO 31-0 standard](https://en.wikipedia.org/wiki/ISO_31-0#Numbers) defines the [thin space](https://en.wikipedia.org/wiki/Thin_space), ` ` (looks like a normal space in monospace, obviously) as the digit grouping separator, i.e. '1 000 000', rather than '1,000,000'.
+1. 1.4142... is the square root of 2.
+You use it to estimate how much longer the Manhattan distance would be between two points.
+1. Beef goes up to AAA; chicken only goes up to A.
+1. [Life sentence](https://en.wikipedia.org/wiki/Life_imprisonment#World_view) that can be paroled is not, strictly speaking, "life behind bars".
+You are looking for "life without parole" for the worst kind.
+1. ["wyciwyg"](https://en.wikipedia.org/wiki/WYCIWYG): What You Cache Is What You Get
 1. The most famous current use of quantum computers is [Integer factorisation using Shor's algorithm](https://en.wikipedia.org/wiki/Quantum_algorithm), where it is already faster than classical computers (in run-time complexity).
 1. The Bic pen was made (not invented) by a Mr.Bich.
 He changed the pen's name from Bich to Bic after he learned about how the English would pronounce it.
 1. [Anna Gunn](https://en.wikipedia.org/wiki/Anna_Gunn), the Skyler White actress, actually lives in New Mexico.
 Her commute must have been excellent.